-CDC expected to backpedal on some masking guidelines - Albert Lea Tribune
+CDC reverses course on indoor masks in some parts of US - Albert Lea Tribune

-The nation’s top health agency is expected to backpedal Tuesday on its masking guidelines and recommend that even vaccinated people wear masks indoors in parts of the U.S. where the coronavirus is surging, according to a federal official.
+The Centers for Disease Control and Prevention reversed course Tuesday on some masking guidelines, recommending that even vaccinated people return to wearing masks indoors in parts of the U.S. where the coronavirus is surging.

-The official spoke on condition of anonymity because the person was not authorized to release the data.
+Citing new information about the ability of the delta variant to spread among vaccinated people, the CDC also recommended indoor masks for all teachers, staff, students and visitors to schools, regardless of vaccination status.

-The Centers for Disease Control and Prevention was expected to make an announcement later in the day.
+The new guidance follows recent decisions in Los Angeles and St. Louis to revert to indoor mask mandates amid a spike in COVID-19 cases and hospitalizations that have been especially bad in the South.
+The country is averaging more than 57,000 cases a day and 24,000 COVID-19 hospitalizations.

 For much of the pandemic, the CDC advised Americans to wear masks outdoors if they were within 6 feet of one another.